Azerbaijan Food Guide

 Azerbaijan Fruit Drink

-A refreshing beverage made from local fruits grown in Azerbaijan, particularly popular during summer months.
+A refreshing drink made from fruit grown in Azerbaijan, most popular through the summer.

 Azerbaijan Traditional Refreshment

-An ancient beverage that has been consumed in Azerbaijan for centuries, known for its health benefits.
+An old drink that Azerbaijanis have had for centuries, valued for its supposed health benefits.